Exawind/amr-wind/docs/sphinx/walkthrough/rans.rst

 ``TKE.source_terms = KransAxell``

 However, a LES like setup takes a lot of time to convergence and is not required.
-It is recommended to use a more realistic vertical sounding to start the RANS simulations to speed up convergence.
+It is recommended to use a more realistic vertical profile to start the RANS simulations to speed up convergence.

 ``ABL.temperature_heights = 0  8.03137  16.0627  24.0941...``